-Multi-Emmy Award winning filmmaker Shane Stanley has worked in almost every capacity on and off the set with hit shows like Seinfeld and Gridiron Gang but his career didn’t start there.
-When Shane was only nine months old, he appeared in his first national commercial which led to a life as a child actor.
-Shane became ‘that kid’ who was seen in several of the Encyclopedia Britannica educational and safety films that were mandated viewing in schools across the country.
-Before Shane was out of fifth grade he appeared on-screen in over 100 films and commercials with such Hollywood legends as June Lockhart, Lloyd Haynes, and David Arkin.
+Multi Emmy Award-winning filmmaker and author Shane Stanley has worked in almost every capacity on and off the set with hit shows like Entertainment Tonight and Seinfeld but his career didn’t start there.
+When Shane was only nine months old, he appeared in his first national commercial, which led to life as a childhood actor.
+Appearing mostly in commercials, Shane became ‘that kid’ who was seen in several of the Encyclopedia Britannica educational and safety films that were mandated viewing in schools across North America.
+Before Shane was out of fifth grade he had appeared on-screen in over 100 projects with such Hollywood legends as June Lockhart, Lloyd Haynes, and David Arkin.

-As Vice President of Sheen/Michaels Entertainment, Shane produced a dozen motion pictures starring Marlon Brando, Mira Sorvino, Thomas Hayden Church, Donald Sutherland, Marisa Tomei and of course, Charlie and Martin Sheen.
-Shane co-wrote two of the films and worked closely with several top executives from concept to delivery of each project and discovered a passion for directing during this time and made his directorial debut on his own screenplay, A Sight For Sore Eyes which was honored with the Special Jury Award at WorldFest Houston, won two Telly Awards for writing and directing as well as winning top honors at the International Family Film Festival alongside Walden Media’s Chronicles of Narnia.
-The film ultimately won dozens of prestigious international awards and was invited to screen at The Cannes Film Festival.
+In 2004, Shane made his directorial debut on his own screenplay, A Sight For Sore Eyes.
+The film was honored with the Special Jury Award at WorldFest Houston, won two Telly Awards for Outstanding Achievement in Film & Television as well as winning top honors at the International Family Film Festival along with Walden Media’s, The Chronicles of Narnia.
+A Sight for Sore Eyes ultimately won dozens of prestigious awards and was invited to screen at Cannes in 2005.